crocodilestick/Calibre-Web-Automated/README.md

 - A `dockerfile` to help attract other developers, standardise our Image build procedure and to help us also release CWA as a Docker Mod
 - Support for `arm64` architectures
 - Adding tracking of ebook conversions to the `cwa.db`
+- Integrating some of the new **Command-Line Features into the Web UI**

 ### Additional Features on our Roadmap 🛣️🌱

-- Add **Update Notification system** to notify users of the availability of new updates within the Web UI
 - A Batch Editing Feature to allow the editing of Metadata for multiple books at once, i.e. for a series ect.
-- Integrating some of the new **Command-Line Features into the Web UI**
 - Please suggest any ideas or wishes you might have! we're open to anything!

-## IMPORTANT NOTE: ⚡ Current users of Calibre-Web Automated versions before 1.2.1 should update using the latest DockerHub image to ensure stability and conpatability with future updates
+## IMPORTANT NOTE: ⚡ Current users of Calibre-Web Automated versions before 1.2.2 should update using the latest DockerHub image to ensure stability and conpatability with future updates

 # How To Install 📖

-## Method 1: Using Docker Compose 🐋 ⭐(Recommended)

-### Quick Install: 🚀
+## Quick Install 🚀

 1. Download the Docker Template folder and place it somewhere ideal: